 The Orivet test focuses on being very accurate.
-Still, for very specific traits and disorders, so it won’t give as broad a picture as the other two but will be able to give you much more accurate information about that specific gene.
+Still, for particular traits and disorders, so it won’t give as broad a picture as the other two but will be able to give you much more accurate information about that specific gene.

 Essentially, the best dog DNA test for you depends on what you’re hoping to get out of it.
-So it is always a good idea to sit down beforehand and think about the most important information for you before you decide which test to buy.
+So it is always a good idea to sit down beforehand and think about the most critical information for you before deciding which test to buy.

 Are pet DNA tests really worth it?

-If you are getting a dog DNA test to look for health risks, then it really depends.
-They can only test for genetic disorders and traits that are already known, so they can’t give you information about genetic disorders and traits that aren’t already in the system.
+If you are getting a dog DNA test to look for health risks, it depends.
+They can only test for genetic disorders and traits already known, so they can’t give you information about genetic disorders and traits that aren’t already in the system.

 They also can’t tell you the probability that your dog will develop a particular illness or disorder in the future because a lot of that depends on the environment and the interaction with other genes.
-But it can help you to keep your eyes peeled for certain diseases, and you can let your vet know to look out for them as well.
+But it can help you keep your eyes peeled for certain diseases, and you can let your vet know to look out for them.

 To wrap up

 Dog DNA tests are becoming very popular.
-They are important for breeders who want to check for physical traits and the potential for genetic disorders, but they can also be useful for everyday dog owners as well.
+They are essential for breeders who want to check for physical traits and the potential for genetic disorders, but they can also be helpful for everyday dog owners.